 Setup: Same LAMP stack requirements as OpenCATS.
 Roughly the same setup time.

-The honest read: if you're starting fresh and comfortable with self-hosting, evaluate both.
-If you're already running OpenCATS and it works, there's no strong reason to migrate.
+The honest read: if you are starting fresh and comfortable with self-hosting, evaluate both.
+If you are already running OpenCATS and it works, there is no strong reason to migrate.

 OpenClaw

-Best for: Recruiters who want to automate sourcing and outreach, not just track candidates after they've been found.
+Best for: Recruiters who want to automate sourcing and outreach, not just track candidates after they have been found.

 OpenClaw is a different category entirely.
-It's an open-source AI agent (250,000+ GitHub stars as of March 2026) built to run multi-step autonomous workflows.
-For recruiters, that means: find candidates matching a set of criteria across GitHub, LinkedIn, and other sources, draft personalized outreach based on their actual project history, and run the follow-up sequence without you touching each step.
+It is an open-source AI agent (250,000+ GitHub stars as of March 2026) built to run multi-step autonomous workflows.
+For recruiters, that means finding candidates who match a set of criteria across GitHub, LinkedIn, and other sources, drafting outreach based on their actual project history, and running the follow-up sequence without you touching each step.

 Worth the setup time if your primary challenge is sourcing volume.
-Glozo's detailed breakdown of OpenClaw for recruiting workflows covers the setup and what it can and can't automate: OpenClaw: A Guide to Talent Sourcing.
+Glozo's detailed breakdown of OpenClaw for recruiting workflows covers the setup and what it can and cannot automate: OpenClaw: a guide to talent sourcing.
+If you are weighing OpenClaw against the wave of "AI recruiter" products, how to tell a real AI sourcing agent from a chatbot with a wrapper is the screen to run first.

 Odoo Recruitment